-- 3.6-m:

-- $\ast$ Cassegrain (fibre-fed): HARPS

-- NTT:

-- \ Nasmyth A: SOFI

-- \ Cassegrain: ULTRACAM

-- \ Nasmyth B: EFOSC2

-- NIRPS: the Front End Adaptive Optics and the Back End of the Near Infra-Red Planet Searcher continues to be commissioned at the 3.6-m telescope in Period 108.
-The installation of NIRPS is not expected to affect the operation of HARPS in Period 108.

-- The Visitor (Cassegrain) focus of the 3.6-m telescope is not offered during Period 108 due to the installation and commissioning of NIRPS.
-The possibility of offering this visitor focus will be re-evaluated in the future.

-- The installation and commissioning of SoXS are expected to start during Period 109.
-As a consequence, SOFI is expected to be decommissioned shortly before, either at the end of Period 108 or during Period 109, and EFOSC2 is expected to be decommissioned at the end of Period 110.

-- Large Programme proposals will be accepted for SOFI during Period 108 only and for EFOSC2 during Periods 108 through 110 only.
-Users should be aware, however, that these programmes may be terminated ahead of the expected time, depending on progress in the activities with SoXS.
-This will be reviewed again for Period 110.

-- ULTRACAM: This PI instrument is offered to the ESO community for up to 5% of the observing time at the NTT in Period 108.
+- NIRPS: the Front End Adaptive Optics and the Back End of the Near Infra-Red Planet Searcher continues to be commissioned at the 3.6-m telescope in Period 110.
+The installation of NIRPS is not expected to affect the operation of HARPS in Period 110. - The Visitor (Cassegrain) focus of the 3.6-m telescope is not offered during Period 110 due to the installation and commissioning of NIRPS.
+The possibility of offering this visitor focus will be re-evaluated in the future. - The installation and commissioning of SoXS are expected to start near the end of Period 110.
+As a consequence, SOFI is expected to be decommissioned shortly before, and EFOSC2 is expected to be decommissioned during Period 111. - Large Programme proposals will be accepted for SOFI during Period 110 only and for EFOSC2 during Periods 110 through 111 only.
+Users should be aware, however, that these programmes may be terminated ahead of the expected time, depending on progress in the activities with SoXS. - ULTRACAM: This PI instrument is offered to the ESO community for up to 5% of the observing time at the NTT in Period 110.
 Large Programmes will not be accepted.
 Operation of this PI instrument requires the presence of the instrument team, so ULTRACAM programmes will preferentially be scheduled contiguously on periods of several nights.
 For questions on the instrument and observation strategies, users shall contact the instrument PI, Prof. Vik Dhillon (vik.dhillon[AT]sheffield.ac.uk), at least two weeks prior to submitting their proposal.
 The ULTRACAM consortium is committed to support the PIs and observers from the ESO community that have been awarded telescope time with ULTRACAM.
 The ULTRACAM team will support the execution of the observations and the subsequent data reduction to allow the scientific exploitation of the data obtained with ULTRACAM.
-Proposers must check that their planned observations do not duplicate any protected targets specified for ULTRACAM in the Period 108 GTO target protection webpages.
+Proposers must check that their planned observations do not duplicate any protected targets specified for ULTRACAM in the Period 110 GTO target protection webpages.